-With dozens of museums, attractions and sights to see, you’ll never grow bored in New Orleans.
+With dozens of museums, attractions, and sights to see, you’ll never grow bored in New Orleans.
 But it’s often those who travel off the beaten path that discover our hidden gems.
-Go behind-the-scenes of the Mardi Gras Indian tradition, explore the sounds of an unlikely music venue or travel back in time to learn about apothecaries from centuries past.
+Go behind-the-scenes of the Mardi Gras Indian tradition, explore the history of the Southern Jewish experience, or travel back in time to learn about apothecaries from centuries past.
 Take the road less traveled and visit these off the beaten path museums and attractions in New Orleans.

 Stepping into the Backstreet Cultural Museum takes you straight to the heart and soul of New Orleans.
-Flanked with hand-sewn Mardi Gras Indian costumes of every color, the museum was the dream of Sylvester “Hawk” Francis, who recently passed away.
+Flanked with hand-sewn Mardi Gras Indian suits of every color, the museum was the dream of the late Sylvester “Hawk” Francis.
 The museum chronicles the history of Black New Orleanians in life and death, from the great Mardi Gras Indian tradition to social aid & pleasure clubs to the tradition of a jazz funeral.
 Located in the historically Black Treme neighborhood of New Orleans, Backstreet is off the beaten path but well worth the visit.

 The New Orleans Pharmacy Museum is an inside look at early medicine and voodoo potions circa-1800s.
 This two-story French Quarter museum showcases apothecary bottles (some with their original ingredients) and puts you in the mindset of what it was like to be America’s first licensed pharmacist.

 The Museum of the Southern Jewish Experience explores the many ways that Jews in the American South influenced and were influenced by the distinct cultural heritage of their new homes.
 Through exhibits, collections, and programs focused on the unique and remarkable history of Southern Jews, the Museum encourages new understanding and appreciation for identity, diversity, and acceptance.